MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 * An **App Service plan** which defines the operating system and compute resources (CPU, memory) available for the application.
 * An **App Service web app** which defines the application name and runtime used by the application.

-All Azure resources must belong to a *resource group*, which serves as a logical container for related Azure resources.
-A common practice is to group all of the Azure resources used for an application together in a single resource group.
-As part of creating your App Service resources, you will also create a resource group to hold all of the Azure resources needed for the application.
+All Azure resources must belong to a *resource group*, a logical container for grouping Azure resources.
+A standard practice is to create a resource group per application to hold all of the Azure resources needed for the app.
+When creating the App Service, you will also create a resource group for the app.

 Azure resources can be created using the [Azure portal](https://portal.azure.com/), VS Code using the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), or the Azure CLI.